SciKit-Surgery/PythonTemplate/README.rst

 -----------------------

 Copyright 2017 University College London.
-Python Template is released under the BSD license.
+Python Template is released under the BSD-3 license.
 Please see the `license file`_ for details.

 Acknowledgements